-Traditionally, burial or interment took place immediately following the worship service with those who have gathered going in a procession to the cemetery.
+Traditionally, burial or interment takes place immediately following the worship service, with those who have gathered going in a procession to the cemetery.

 Today, families are choosing to have a private, family-only burial or interment prior to the worship service before proceeding to the church to celebrate the life of their loved one.
 This is usually followed by a time of fellowship with a reception in the lower hall.

 Families may choose to have the cremains interred at a future date.
-Our minister will discuss alternatives to accommodate your wishes and those of your family.
+Our minister can discuss alternatives to accommodate your wishes and those of your family.